-GlaxoSmithKline is one of the largest pharmaceutical companies by total sales.
+Next on the list of best undervalued stocks to buy now is GlaxoSmithKline, one of the largest pharmaceutical companies by total sales.
 A GlaxoSmithKline-backed vaccine project is headed for advanced trials after showing a good immune response in the early stages.
 So this one is directly related to the vaccine hype.

 But bad news first, the stock has not been performing well for a long time, and its price has been mainly bouncing up and down since 1999.

 The reason why it has made it to our list is because of its very strong fundamentals.
 GSK has a $93 billion market cap and pays a whopping 5.41% dividend yield, but since the stock price is pretty cheap, this dividend yield only amounts to $2 per share per year.

 The company has a wide economic moat, strong operations, and if you look at glassdoor, you’ll see that they are hiring aggressively, which shows strong confidence for future growth.